johngallagher/clean_up_the_mess/README.md

 * Detects hackers and presents them with 500 errors
 * Code is messy

+## Rules for hackers

+* Anyone above a risk level of 0.8 is a suspected hacker

+## Rules for Cloudflare

+* Signing up - hackers are challenged
+* Logging in - hackers are blocked
+* Microposts - hackers are challenged

 # Act 2

 * A series of changes
 * We'll see how the design responds to these changes

+## Change 1: Challenge and block more consistently

+* For anyone between 0.6 and 0.8 they're challenged on everything
+* For anyone greater than 0.8 they're blocked on everything

-## Change 1: Use policies instead of risk levels
+## Change 2: Use policies instead of risk levels for Castle

-## Change 2: Block IP using Cloudflare

-## Change 3: Add challenges using Cloudflare
+## Change 3: Change to using AWS for firewall blocking and fraud detection

 ### Act 2A - The Normal Way